Oral-History:National Science Foundation (NSF)

 - Bertram Raphael - Known for his contributions to artificial intelligence, including inventing the A* Search Algorithm and contributing to the development of Shakey the Robot.

-- Daniel Siewiorek - He has worked on the design of nine multiprocessor systems, including the Cm* Project, and contributed to the dependability design of over two dozen commercial computing systems.
+- Daniel Siewiorek - Worked on the design of nine multiprocessor systems, including the Cm* Project, and contributed to the dependability design of over two dozen commercial computing systems.

 - Theodore Van Duzer - Researched and published extensively on superconductor electronics and has also worked on Josephson devices and multigigahertz digital superconductor circuits.